Get a Quote

 Renting in Kensington is just as expensive, with a rent range between £1000 pcm for a small studio to £26,000 per month for a luxury penthouse suite.
 All areas of Kensington are considered prime location due to the prestigious schools, beautiful architecture and central location.

 Moving to Kensington couldn’t be easier.
-The Britannia Ryans office is located just 40 minutes away from Kensington, in Edmonton.
+The Britannia Ryans office is located in London just 40 minutes away from Kensington.
 The team at Britannia Ryans are not only able to provide you with a seamless moving service, but can also provide bespoke storage solutions.

 Schools in Kensington